top of page

 The Solo Equestrian

-I have actually found that I am much more focused and aware of me, my horse, my surroundings - probably out of necessity.
-I have also read many more articles about grid-work, jumping exercises, and rider bio-mechanics.
-I am looking for information rather than relying on my instructor to share techniques with me.
+Part of solo schooling is to also read many articles about grid-work, jumping exercises, and rider bio-mechanics.
+I like to look for extra information rather than relying on my instructor to share techniques with me.
 Recording my rides has helped me fix trouble spots and stay focused (as I have always been my worst critic).

 The Solo Equestrian is my latest project that aims to share videos of what the horses and I are working on.
-Also, hopefully inspire others who ride solo!
+Also, hopefully inspire others who find that the bulk of their riding is at home, without their coach.
 Check out the Instagram and TikTok links ---------------------------------->>>>>>>>>>>>